 - Study different shooting styles.
 The tip here is to keep an eye on master YouTubers and take a leaf out of their books.
 Not every video has to be the talking-head style.
 One person chatting to the camera is excellent for reviews, but from time to time, your followers need variety.

 - Can’t afford a high-def camera?
-Then make sure you have ample lighting and a room where you can record crisp audio without background noise.
+And want to know how to make YouTube videos using your phone?
+Make sure you have ample lighting and a room where you can record crisp audio without background noise.
 FYI, Mac webcams, iPhones, and even some top-notch Android phones can do wonders.

 - Keep the opening title short.